-The Qualified Domestic Relations Order process can be somewhat complex and confusing to most divorcing couples.
-At A People’s Choice, we can help you obtain a QDRO for the division of a retirement/pension plan based on the terms of your divorce decree.
-We are often asked to explain to clients the QDRO process from start to finish.
-Read on to learn more about the steps in the QDRO process and how we can help you.
+The qualified domestic relations order (QDRO) process can be somewhat complex and confusing to most divorcing couples.
+At A People’s Choice, we can help you obtain a QDRO for the division of a retirement or pension plan based on the terms of your divorce decree.
+If you’re trying to understand the QDRO process from start to finish, read on to learn more.
+Then, we’ll show you how A People’s Choice can help!

 What is a Qualified Domestic Relations Order?

-A Qualified Domestic Relations Order (QDRO) is a judicial order entered as part of a property division in a divorce or legal separation.
+A qualified domestic relations order (QDRO) is a judicial order entered as part of a property division in a divorce or legal separation.
 Specifically, the QDRO divides retirement and pension plans such as 401(k), 403(b), and 457 as well as federal and state civil service plans and IRAs.
-Further, the QDRO formally recognizes the existence of an alternate payee’s right to receive, or assigns to an alternate payee the right to receive, all or a portion of the benefits payable with respect to a participant under a retirement plan.
+Further, the QDRO formally recognizes an alternate payee’s right to receive, or assigns to an alternate payee the right to receive, all or a portion of the benefits payable with respect to a participant under a retirement plan.

 Step 2 – Draft the QDRO

-Once you obtain the information above, draft your QDRO.
-The QDRO is drafted as a stipulated order assuming both parties have agreed to the manner in which the retirement/pension will be divided.
-It should be drafted in compliance with the procedures from the plan administrator.
+Once you obtain the necessary information, it’s time to draft your QDRO as a stipulated order, assuming both parties have agreed to the manner in which the assets will be divided.
+Furthermore, the QDRO should be drafted in compliance with the procedures from the plan administrator.
 For help drafting the QDRO to meet these criteria, hire the help of a legal professional.
 Contact A People’s Choice for more information.

 Step 3 – Obtain Spousal Approval

 Once you have drafted the QDRO, ask for your former spouse’s approval of the drafted document.
-So long as the QDRO reflects the underlying provisions of the divorce decree, the former spouse, or their attorney, should provide his/her approval.
-This step is optional and may be avoided in the event the other party acts irrational.
-The QDRO does not need to be signed at this point.
+So long as the QDRO reflects the underlying provisions of the divorce decree, the former spouse, or their attorney, should provide approval.

 Step 5 – Have All Parties Sign the QDRO

-After the Plan Administrator has pre-approved the QDRO, the document can be signed by both parties.
-Some Plans require the Plan Administrator to also sign the final QDRO.
-Check with the Plan Administrator to determine the requirements of the Plan.
+After the plan administrator has pre-approved the QDRO, both parties should sign the document.
+Additionally, some plans require the plan administrator to also sign the final QDRO.
+Check with the plan administrator to determine the requirements of the plan.

-Sometimes a situation may arise where a spouse refuses to sign the QDRO.
+Sometimes, a spouse may refuse to sign the QDRO.
 If this happens, don’t panic.
-It is possible to file a motion with the court requesting an order for the Court Clerk to sign on behalf of the other party.
-Contact A People’s Choice if your spouse is refusing to sign a Qualified Domestic Relations Order that has been prepared according to your Judgment of Dissolution.
+You can file a motion with the court requesting an order for the court clerk to sign on behalf of the other party.
+Contact A People’s Choice if your spouse is refusing to sign a QDRO that you have prepared according to your judgment of dissolution.

-Once the Plan Administrator pre-approves your plan and all parties have signed the QDRO, the original document can be submitted to the court for the Judge’s approval.
-The QDRO will need to be filed in the court that has jurisdiction over the divorce.
-The judge will review and sign the order and the Court Clerk will file and enter it in the court records.
+Once the plan administrator pre-approves your plan and all parties have signed the QDRO, you can submit the original document to the court for the judge’s approval.
+Note that you will need to file the QDRO with the court that has jurisdiction over the divorce.
+Then, the judge will review and sign the order and the court clerk will file and enter it in the court records.

-Step 7 – Send Certified Copy of QDRO to Plan Administrator
+Step 7 – Send a Certified Copy to the Plan Administrator

-What if a party needs the cash now?
-Rather than rolling the fund over, if one party decides to take a cash distribution from their former spouse’s Plan, the Plan is required to withhold 20% of the awarded amount for Federal income taxes.
-The gross amount that party receives will be treated as income; however, they will be able to claim the amount which the Plan withholds on their Federal income tax return when they file taxes the following year.
+However, what if a party needs the cash now?
+Rather than rolling the fund over, if one party decides to take a cash distribution from their former spouse’s plan, the plan will withhold 20% of the awarded amount for federal income taxes.
+In this situation, the gross amount the party receives will be treated as income.
+However, they will be able to claim the amount the plan withholds on their federal income tax return when they file taxes the following year.

-We hope this information has explained the QDRO process from start to finish in an easy-to-understand manner.
-Be aware that the QDRO process usually takes 2-3 months to complete.
-Contact A People’s Choice for more information about the steps in the QDRO process and how we can help you draft a QDRO.
+Need more help?
+Contact A People’s Choice for more information about each step in the QDRO process from start to finish, and how we can help you draft a QDRO.